A Higher Standard in Testing for Mold in the Human Body

 Local Doctor Referrals for Medical Treatment, and Health Insurance Filing Assistants are Available

 Simply stated, this is a Fungal I.D.(FID), test for the presence of mold / fungi and yeast growth within the human body.
 This test accurately identifies yeast and fungal growing within the human body.
 It is now possible to match the species of fungi or yeast taken from the human body, and match it to the fungi, or yeast samples taken from the suspect environment with 99.9% accuracy.

-The test is simple, only a urine sample is required.
+The test is simple, only a stool sample is required.
 The sample is cultured, for fungal, or yeast colonization within the human body.
 Once growth is detected those which have colonized are identified as to their species, through the process of sequencing.
-This process can take up to several weeks, but the results are highly accurate.
+This process can take up to seven to ten days, but the results are highly accurate.